5wiley/simple-resonate/README.md

 Mutable Instruments Rings for the Daisy Patch programmable sound environment.

-Ported by Ben Sergentanis, forked by Tyler Reckart.
+Ported by Ben Sergentanis, forked by Tyler Reckart for the Daisy Patch, forked again by Tom Wiley Cotton.
 Originally by Émilie Gillet

 The purpose of this fork is to add a drone generator to the firmware the uses the string synthesis designed by Émilie to create rich textures at the base of patches.